LeKangouroo/jinni/docs/dependencies.md

 * [Babel] - A compiler for writing next generation JavaScript.
 * [BrowserSync] - A tool for keeping multiple browsers & devices in sync when building websites.
 * [Chai] - JavaScript assertion library for node and the browser.
+* [ESLint] - A tool that helps to detect errors and potential problems in JavaScript code.
 * [Gulp] - A task runner based on Node streams.
 * [imagemin] - An image minifier.
-* [JSHint] - A tool that helps to detect errors and potential problems in JavaScript code.
 * [JSON Server] - A full fake REST API with zero coding.
 * [Lodash] - A modern JavaScript utility library.
 * [Mocha] - JavaScript testing framework